The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 **Mouseover? `<2>`?**\
 `<mo>` will attempt to target whatever your mouse cursor is currently hovering over when that macro line is reached, whether it be their physical model or a name on your party list.

-`<2>` targets the second player on your party list, which is the other tank by default in 8-man content.
+`<2>` targets the second player on your party list, which is the other tank by default in eight-person content.

 - - -